Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Not Required

-Wisconsin does not require separate state-level drone registration.
-All drones over 250 grams must be registered with the FAA ($5 for 3 years).
-Drones under 250 grams used recreationally are exempt from FAA registration but must still comply with all Wisconsin state laws including privacy statutes and hunting restrictions.
+Wisconsin does not require state-level drone registration beyond FAA federal registration.
+All drones over 250g must be registered with the FAA ($5 for 3 years).
+Registration number must be visible on the aircraft.

 6